opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ## Java Language Formatting Guidelines

-Java files in the RENAMEME codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
+Java files in the OpenSearch codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
 This plugin is configured on a project-by-project basis, via